| |

 author’s own life than he cares to admit.
 For the past decade,

-Sadil has published stories and essays in Gray’s Sporting
+Sadil has published stories and essays in all of the significant

-Fishtrap Fellow, he now lives with his two sons in Hood River,
+former Fishtrap Fellow, he now lives with his two sons in Hood

-Oregon, where he also teaches at the public high school and instructs
+River, Oregon, where he also teaches at the public high school

-beginning fly fishers through Portland Parks and Recreation.
+and instructs beginning fly fishers through Portland Parks and

 Scott Sadil’s latest book, Fly Tales: Lessons in Fly